 - Quick fit: This algorithm keeps different lists for some of the more common sizes requested.

 - Image viewer – Next and Previous images are linked, so can be accessed by the “next” and “previous” buttons.

 - Next and Previous page in a web browser – We can access the previous and next “url” searched in a web browser by pressing the “back” and “next” buttons as they are connected as a linked list.

 - Music Player – Songs in the music player are connected to the previous and next song.
 You can listen to the songs either from the beginning or end of the list.

 - Mailing lists: Linked lists have their benefit in email applications as well.
 Since it is challenging to anticipate numerous lists, maybe a mailer creates a linked list of email addresses before sending a message.

-Now that you have a fundamental knowledge of linked lists, the uses of them, the different types of linked lists, singly and doubly linked lists, it will be beneficial for your career advancement!
+Now that you have a fundamental knowledge of linked lists, their uses of them, and the different types of linked lists, and singly and doubly linked lists, it will be beneficial for your career advancement!
 If you’re a budding, new programmer, linked lists are a data structure that you will certainly require to comprehend for interviews and whiteboarding.

 Answer: Linked lists are generally utilized owing to their effective insertion and deletion.
 They can be utilized to incorporate stacks, queues, and other abstract data types.

 Q.3: What is the difference between an array and a linked list?